wiyiflash/haxe-objective-c-target/README.md

 Build Haxe with:

-	make clean
 	make haxe

-On Mac you can run the build.sh script that will compile Haxe but will run the tests and demos as well:
+On Mac you can run the build.sh script that will compile Haxe but will run the demos as well:

 	./build.sh

+In some cases, first time you compile Haxe i think, you should run first a:

+	make clean

-## Getting started
+## Getting started with iOS

-The main class should be of this form, everything else is ignored
+The starting point of your app is not very flexible, it should be like this, everything else is ignored:

 	public static function main() {
 		return new UIApplicationMain ( AppDelegate );